Shane32/AsyncResetEvents/README.md

 is handled by the `HandleErrorAsync` protected method, which can be overridden by a user in a derived class.  `DrainAsync` is provided to wait for pending messages to be processed.

+Note that the ExecutionContext is captured during the `Post` call and restored while the callback (and/or the error handler) is executed.

 Constructors:

 - `AsyncMessagePump(Func<T, Task> callback)`